 Since Thunderbolt 4 was backwards compatible and functionally equivalent to Thunderbolt 3, Razer simply declined to invest in the production and testing of a Thunderbolt 4 eGPU.
 We presume other manufacturers followed suit.

 Buying Guide: What to look for in a Thunderbolt dock

 Ports, cables, peripherals: Those are the three major considerations when buying a Thunderbolt dock.

-How we tested
+How we test Thunderbolt docks

 Second, we checked to see whether the available ports delivered the bandwidth we’d expect, connecting them to an external SSD and transferring a collection of test files over the Thunderbolt cable and port.
-We also used AJA’s System Test tool to double-check our numbers and test whether read and write speeds were consistent.
+We also used AJA’s System Test tool (and now PCMark) to double-check our numbers and test whether read and write speeds were consistent.

 Finally, we spot-checked the available power draw of the hubs and ports with a USB power meter, as well as simply connecting them to bus-powered devices to see if they could deliver enough power to allow them to operate.
-Here, we discovered that one of our testing laptops didn’t supply enough power running on battery to power a bus-powered Thunderbolt dock, so we enlisted a second, different laptop as a backup.